ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- chapter and other applicable federal, state  and  local  laws  including provisions  for  the  school authorities to establish] (II) policies and procedures to ensure the provision of continued educational  programming
+ chapter and other applicable federal, state  and  local  laws  including provisions  for  the  school authorities to establish] (II) policies and procedures to ensure the provision of continued educational  programming and  activities  for  students  removed  from  the  classroom, placed in detention, or suspended from school, WHICH SHALL INCLUDE:
- S. 1040--A  5

- and  activities  for  students  removed  from  the  classroom, placed in detention, or suspended from school, WHICH SHALL INCLUDE:
   (1) AN EDUCATION PLAN THAT THE PRINCIPAL, OR THE PRINCIPAL'S DESIGNEE, IN CONSULTATION WITH  THE  STUDENT'S  TEACHERS,  SHALL  CREATE  FOR  THE STUDENT  FOR  EACH CLASS IN WHICH THE STUDENT IS ENROLLED.
 THE EDUCATION PLAN SHALL MAKE PROVISIONS FOR A STUDENT'S ON-GOING ACADEMIC INSTRUCTION DURING THE REMOVAL OR SUSPENSION AND SHALL INCLUDE THE STEPS THE  SCHOOL WILL  TAKE  TO PROVIDE THE STUDENT WITH A SUCCESSFUL RE-ENTRY TO SCHOOL.
  THE STUDENT SHALL HAVE THE OPPORTUNITY TO EARN ALL ACADEMIC CREDIT  THEY WOULD  HAVE BEEN ELIGIBLE TO EARN HAD THE STUDENT BEEN IN CLASS, INCLUD- ING THE OPPORTUNITY TO COMPLETE  ANY  MISSED  ASSIGNMENTS  OR  TAKE  ANY MISSED  EXAMINATIONS  OR  ASSESSMENTS  DURING  THE  STUDENT'S REMOVAL OR SUSPENSION;
+ S. 1040--B  5

-  (2)  PROCEDURES  FOR  WHEN  AN  EXAMINATION  OR  ASSESSMENT  CANNOT BE RESCHEDULED, THE STUDENT SHALL BE ALLOWED ON  SCHOOL  PROPERTY  TO  TAKE SUCH  ASSESSMENT  OR EXAMINATION ON THE DAY AND TIME THAT THE ASSESSMENT OR EXAMINATION IS GIVEN, UNLESS THE  STUDENT  PRESENTS  A  RISK  TO  THE HEALTH  AND  SAFETY OF THE SCHOOL COMMUNITY, THEN ALTERNATIVE SPACES MAY BE USED AS DESCRIBED IN SECTION  THIRTY-TWO  HUNDRED  FOURTEEN  OF  THIS CHAPTER; AND
+  (2) PROCEDURES  FOR  WHEN  AN  EXAMINATION  OR  ASSESSMENT  CANNOT  BE RESCHEDULED,  THE  STUDENT  SHALL  BE ALLOWED ON SCHOOL PROPERTY TO TAKE SUCH ASSESSMENT OR EXAMINATION ON THE DAY AND TIME THAT  THE  ASSESSMENT OR  EXAMINATION  IS  GIVEN,  UNLESS  THE  STUDENT PRESENTS A RISK TO THE HEALTH  AND  SAFETY OF THE SCHOOL COMMUNITY, THEN ALTERNATIVE SPACES MAY BE USED AS DESCRIBED IN SECTION  THIRTY-TWO  HUNDRED  FOURTEEN  OF  THIS CHAPTER;
-  (3)  POLICIES  ON THE TIMEFRAME AN EDUCATIONAL PLAN SHALL BE COMPLETED AND IMPLEMENTED, THIS SHALL BE WITHIN A REASONABLE AND EXPEDITIOUS TIME- FRAME TO MITIGATE LEARNING LOSS IN ACCORDANCE WITH  THE  LENGTH  OF  THE SUSPENSION, PROVIDED THAT THE EDUCATION PLAN IS DELIVERED TO THE STUDENT NO LATER THAN FORTY-EIGHT HOURS AFTER THE START OF SUSPENSION;
+  (3)  POLICIES  ON THE TIMEFRAME AN EDUCATIONAL PLAN SHALL BE COMPLETED AND IMPLEMENTED, THIS SHALL BE WITHIN A REASONABLE AND EXPEDITIOUS TIME- FRAME TO MITIGATE LEARNING LOSS IN ACCORDANCE WITH  THE  LENGTH  OF  THE SUSPENSION, PROVIDED THAT THE EDUCATION PLAN IS DELIVERED TO THE STUDENT NO LATER THAN FORTY-EIGHT HOURS AFTER THE START OF SUSPENSION; AND (4)  IN THE EVENT A SUSPENSION IS IMPOSED FOR TWENTY-ONE DAYS OR MORE, STARTING FROM THE FIRST DAY OF  EXCLUSION,  THE  EDUCATION  PLAN  SHALL, INCLUDE MEETINGS EVERY TEN SCHOOL DAYS COMPRISING OF THE STUDENT, PARENT OR  PERSON  IN  PARENTAL  RELATION,  GUIDANCE,  SCHOOL SUPPORT STAFF AND TEACHERS TO REVIEW THE STUDENT'S ACADEMIC PROGRESS, SERVICES AND  BARRI- ERS, IF ANY, TO A RETURN TO THE SCHOOL COMMUNITY.
+CONSIDERATION SHALL BE GIVEN  TO A TERMINATION OF SUSPENSION STATUS AND IMMEDIATE RETURN TO THE SCHOOL COMMUNITY.
+IN NO EVENT SHALL A SUSPENSION BE LONGER THAN  FORTY DAYS UNLESS TO COMPLY WITH APPLICABLE FEDERAL LAW.
   [f.]
 (III)  procedures by which violations OF THE CODE OF CONDUCT are reported TO THE APPROPRIATE SCHOOL PERSONNEL, THE FACTS ARE INVESTIGATED AND determined, AND discipline measures [imposed and discipline measures